datawire/forge/docs/tutorials/using-forge.md

 title: "Using Forge on your services"
 categories: tutorials
 ---
-To start using Forge on a new or existing service, follow these steps.
+To start using Forge on a new or existing service, the [hello-forge example](https://github.com/datawire/hello-forge) is a good place to start.
+We'll walk through the steps below, based on the `hello-forge` example.

 1. Create a deployment template in `$REPO_HOME/k8s`.
 The deployment template should contain all the necessary information to deploy the service.
 Forge supports templating the deployment template using the [Jinja2 templating engine](http://jinja.pocoo.org/).
-Here's a simple example:
+When a template is instantiated, all the parameters in the `service.yaml` file as well as the metadata from the build is included in the output.
+Here is an example deployment template:

     {% raw %}
     ```